thunderace/Esp8266-Arduino-Makefile/README.md

 - `make upload` should build your sketch and upload it...

 #dependencies
-- this project install the lastest stable  esp8266/Arduino repository (2.0.0) and the last stagging esptool and xtensa-lx106 toolchain
+- this project install the lastest stable  esp8266/Arduino repository (2.3.0) and the last esptool and xtensa-lx106 toolchain

 ## TODO
 - build user libs in their own directory to avoid problems with multiple files with same name.